JackBuck/debuggersonpi.pi/README.md

 # renispace

+[View this file in a text editor after pulling to display whitespace correcly]

 Features should be developed on feature branches, then merged into master (using --no-ff).
 This can be done locally, then the branch can be deleted.
 If the feature branch is pushed to the public repository then it should not be deleted.